jevandezande/pixi-cookiecutter/notes.md

 # Notes
 ## Configuring Pixi

-If installing programs with pixi (recommended), make sure the `~/.pixi/bin` is in your path by adding the following to your .zshrc/.bashrc/.profile
+If installing programs with pixi (recommended), make sure that `~/.pixi/bin` is in your path by adding the following to your .zshrc/.bashrc/.profile
 ```sh
 export PATH=$PATH:~/.pixi/bin
 ```